-Mendocino Land Trust provides for vacation benefits at a rate of 10 days accrued for full-time employees having 0-2 years of tenure, 15 days accrued for employees with 3 to 5 years of tenure and 20 days for 6 or more years of tenure.
-Part-time employees accrue days based upon their hours worked at a pro rata.

-Mendocino Land Trust, Inc. Notes to Financial Statements, Continued For the year ended June 30, 2022 amount in accordance with the days accrued for full-time employees in accordance with the current policy.
-As of June 30, 2022, the vacation benefit liability is \$17,226.
+Mendocino Land Trust provides for vacation benefits at a rate of 10 days accrued for full-time employees having 0-2 years of tenure, 15 days accrued for employees in their third, fourth and fifth years of service, and 20 accrued for employees with more than 5 years of service.
+Part-time employees accrue days based upon their hours worked at a pro rata amount in accordance with the days accrued for full-time employees in accordance with the current policy.
+As of June 30, 2023, the vacation benefit liability is \$19,116.